bharath12b5/mvn-linux/Building-CXX-MongoDB-Driver.md

 #Building C++ MongoDB Driver

 The C++ MongoDB Driver can be built for Linux on z Systems running SLES12, RHEL7 and RHEL6 by following these instructions.
-The 'legacy' driver version legacy-1.0.5 has been successfully built & tested this way.
+The 'legacy' driver version legacy-1.1.0 has been successfully built & tested this way.

+_**General Notes:**_
-_**NOTE:** When following the steps below please use a standard permission user unless otherwise specified._
+i) _When following the steps below please use a standard permission user unless otherwise specified._

+ii) _A directory  `/<source_root>/`  will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._

 1. **Install build time dependencies**